devforgekush/Alpha_Bot/RAILWAY_DEPLOYMENT.md

 - **Result**: Bot can run without voice features
 - **Benefit**: More reliable deployment with degraded functionality

+### Config Import Fix
+- **Issue**: ModuleNotFoundError when config not available
+- **Solution**: Multiple config locations and fallback imports
+- **Result**: Config can be imported from root or Audify package
+- **Benefit**: More reliable config loading

 ### Alternative Dockerfiles
 - `Dockerfile.minimal` - Ultra-minimal version
 - `Dockerfile.alpine` - Alpine Linux alternative
 - Use these if the main Dockerfile still has issues

+### Alternative Start Commands
+- `Procfile` - Uses simple start script with debugging
+- `Procfile.alternative` - Uses direct Python command
+- Use these if the main start command has issues

 ---